 3) And, it isn’t just an LRS.

-Read more about how an LAP works alongside an LMS or BI tool on the Insights blog.
+Read more about how a learning analytics platform works alongside an LMS or BI tool on the Insights blog.

 Want to get started with learning analytics?

 Download our eGuide that explores the five steps to start using learning analytics, covers different technologies that support a learning analytics programs, and shares approaches to consider.